Assistance from Washington community action agencies.

 Mortgage default counseling can also remedy default and avoid foreclosure.
 HUD certified housing counselors assist households by arranging repayment plans with their bank and by also providing information and referral to other government assistance and private resources.

 Pre-Purchase Counseling will households identify and overcome barriers to homeownership, and counselors an even provide information about a variety of special Washington loan programs.
 For example, some agencies may have access to a down payment assistance loan program.
 When funds are available, low interest loans in amounts up to $15,000 can be made to assist eligible households with home purchases.

 Family Development Services family is a core service of any community action agency.
 You will partner with a case manger to work towards self-sufficiency.
-This is a broad concept, and will include paying bills in the short term.
+This is a broad concept, and will include paying bills in the short term as well as information on increasing income and making money.
 However the focus is always on long term stability.

 The Child and Adult Care Food Program (CACFP) offered by USDA’s plays a vital role in improving the affordability and quality of day care for low-income families.
 Every day thousands of children receive free nutritious snacks and meals through CACFP and the centers they support.
 The program also provides meals and snacks to tens of thousands of adults who receive help in nonresidential adult day care centers.
 Food is also offered to people in shelter as well as after school programs.

 Head Start, Early Head Start, ECEAP is a free preschool program for children from low income-eligible families and for children in Washington with special needs.
 These government funded programs provide a wide array of services for children and families, including health care, free meals, as well as safe and affordable child care at many locations.
 Of course education and developmental screenings for children are administered.